 The experience you provide your patients is now more important than ever.
-By 2020, 88 percent of companies—including healthcare services—will be competing based on customer or patient experience.
+More than two-thirds of companies 88 percent of companies will be competing based on customer or patient experience.
 That means understanding your patients’ needs should be a big focus of your practice or hospital, if it’s not already.

 One way to improve patient experience is by knowing your patients’ personas and how to communicate with each one.
 Learn more about personas and how to develop a communication strategy with the help of medical promotional items.